sunnypp/react-gh-pages/README.md

 - Upward scrolling from the start
 - Responsive for desktop
+- Cooling Pad story
-- Gradient backgrounds
+- Gears photo
 - Video backgrounds
 - Chinese translations
-- Title font (consider using a handwritten one)
 - Modify menu to use circular buttons with arrows
 - Arrow on UI for scroll direction hint
 - Flying widget with scroll detection (I know what this means haha)